 - Dust is poisonous, so use your dust mask where necessary

-- Body harness can kill or maim if not use properly
+- A body harness can kill or maim if not used properly

-- Running cable leads is one of the major causes of trip hazard in the workplace
+- Running cable leads is one of the major causes of trip hazards in the workplace

 - Never overstretch from an elevated working platform